What We Believe

 The Marks of the Church

-The Church consists of all those individuals whom God has saved throughout the world.
-The marks of the Church in her individual congregations are those defining characteristics of the body of Christ throughout history.
-These marks are especially…
+The Church consists of all those individuals whom God has saved throughout history.
+The essential marks of the Church in her individual congregations are …

-• Her submission to Christ as her only true and rightful head.
+• her submission to Christ as her only true and rightful head.7

-The historic five points of Calvinism (also known as the doctrines of grace), simplified in the acrostic TULIP, distinguish Reformed theology at the key points of issue, but in no way exhaust the content of Reformed theology.
-These five points include:
+The doctrines of grace distinguish Reformed theology at the key points of issue, but in no way exhaust the content of Reformed theology.
+These five doctrines are as follows:

-• Total depravity (or radical corruption) declares that all men are corrupted by the Fall to the extent that sin penetrates the whole person, leaving them in a state by which they are now by nature spiritually dead and at enmity with God.
+• Radical corruption declares that all men are corrupted by the Fall to the extent that sin penetrates the whole person, leaving them in a state by which they are now by nature spiritually dead and at enmity with God.
 This results in the bondage of the will to sin by which the sinner is morally unable to incline himself to God, or to convert himself, or to exercise faith without first being spiritually reborn by the sovereign work of the Holy Spirit (Ps.
 51:5, Rom.
-5:12, Col. 2:13, John 3:5-7).
+3:11, 18, 5:12, 8:7; 1 Cor.
+2:14; Eph.
+2:1, 4:18; Col. 1:13, 2:13; Titus 1:15-16; John 3:5-7, 19-20, 8:34, etc).

-• Limited atonement (or definite atonement) means that though the value and merit of Christ’s atonement are unlimited and sufficient to save the whole world and are offered to all who repent and believe, the efficacy of the atonement is applied only to the elect, and that, by God’s design.
+• Definite atonement means that Christ died for a definite number of people.
+In other words, though the value and merit of Christ’s atonement are unlimited and sufficient to save the whole world and are offered to all who repent and believe, the efficacy of the atonement is applied only to the elect, and that, by God’s design.
 This means that in God’s eternal plan of salvation the atonement was designed to accomplish redemption for the elect and that God’s plan of redemption is not frustrated by the refusal of the impenitent to avail themselves of its benefits.
-In this sense all for whom the atonement was designed to save, will be saved (2 Cor.
+In this sense all for whom the atonement was designed to save, will be saved (Isa.
+53:12; Rom.
+8:34; 2 Cor.
 5:21; 1 Peter 3:18; Gal.
-3:13; John 11).
+3:13; Heb.
+9:12, 28; Rev. 5:9; Matt.
+1:21, 26:28; Mark 10:45; John 10:11, 15, 17:6, 9, 19, 11:50-52, 15:13, etc).

-• Irresistible grace (or effectual calling) refers to the grace of regeneration by which God effectually calls His elect inwardly, converting them to Himself, and quickening them from spiritual death to spiritual life.
+• Effectual calling refers to the grace of regeneration by which God effectually calls His elect inwardly, converting them to Himself, and quickening them from spiritual death to spiritual life.
 Regeneration is the sovereign and immediate work of the Holy Spirit.
-This grace is operative, not cooperative, meaning that those who are regenerate always come to saving faith, as they are made willing to come to Christ to whom they most certainly flee and cling for redemption (Ez.
-36:26-27; Rom.
-8:30; John 3:3-8; Titus 3:5; Eph.
-2:1-10).
+This grace is operative, not cooperative, meaning that those who are regenerate always come to saving faith, as they are made willing to come to Christ to whom they most certainly flee and cling for redemption (Deut.
+30:6; Ez.
+11:19-20, 36:26-27; Jer.
+32:39; Rom.
+8:28-30; 1 Cor.
+1:22-24; John 3:3-8; Titus 3:5; Eph.
+2:1-10, Jude 1, etc).
 For this reason, some refer to this doctrine as “overcoming grace” since God’s love and mercy overcome our rebellious resistance.

 Church Polity